mokenyujunior-tech/azure-terraform-deploy/README.md

 ### Secrets Exposed in Version Control (terraform.tfvars staged to Git)
 - Before committing, I ran "git add ." without first checking "git status".
 When I ran "git status" afterwards I noticed "terraform.tfvars" was staged(a file containing sensitive values).
 It was mising from ".gitignore". meaning Git was tracking it and it would have been pushed to the pubic repository.
 I immediately ran "git rm --cached terraform.tfvars" to unstage it without deleting the local file, then added it to .gitignore.
 ### Service Principal Authentication Failure in CI/CD Pipeline
 - Github actions passes service principal credentials to Terraform via PowerShell environment variable rather than a command-line flag/option.
-I used "-var flag" instaead of "$env:TF_VAR_ADMIN_PASSWORD" syntax.
-So, the fix was the use the syntax $env:TF_VAR_ADMIN_PASSWORD.
+I used "-var flag" instaead of "$env:TF_VAR_ADMIN_PASSWORD" syntax which was repeatedly cause the Terraform Plan job to fail.
+So, the fix was to use the syntax $env:TF_VAR_ADMIN_PASSWORD.
 ---
 ## Stack